RClohan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Rachel is a graduate student in economics at Emory University.
 Her research interest include health and labor economics and is expected to graduate in May 2026.
-In addtion to economics, Rachel enjoys exploring breweries and finding new hiking trails.
+In addition to economics, Rachel enjoys exploring breweries and finding new hiking trails.